CaseyZhu/work_summary/zhaoxin/encryption.md

 # Security Engine
 Security Engine is to realize encryption, decryption and authentication.
-Different block cipher mode are also need to support.
+Different block cipher mode are also need to support. <br>
 ![Encryption](https://github.com/CaseyZhu/work_summary/blob/main/zhaoxin/image/encryption.png)
 ## Encryption
 The algorithm we support are DES,TDES,AES,SM4.